pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 `score` variable should be shown as soon as the game starts, just after the variable is created.

-As an example, to show a variable `time` belonging to the Stage, the code would be
+For example, to show a variable `time` belonging to the Stage, the code would be

 ``` python